The Palm Beach County Luxury Seller’s Almanac (2026 Updated)

 Roof age and opening protection documentation

-Roof age is the primary underwriting trigger for coastal Florida insurance.
+Roof age is the single biggest factor in coastal Florida insurance underwriting.
 Impact-rated opening protection documentation is required by most carriers.
 Have both current and accessible in the disclosure package.

 04